irossimoline/angulario-with-custom-dateadapter/README.md

 # AngularioWithCustomDateadapter

-Project generated with Angular CLI.

-This project is a sample to implement MdDateFormats and DateAdapter from @angular/material.
+This project is an implementation sample of MdDateFormats and DateAdapter from @angular/material (used 'es-UY' localization for my own convinience).

 Its based on 'native-date-adapter.ts' and 'native-date-formats.ts' implementations from @angular/material.